Rear Ported Speaker Placement (Guide)

 Toe in and toe out are basically terms for the angle at which the drivers of your speaker is pointing towards.

-By increasing or decreasing the angle of your speakers in relation to where you’re sitting by pointing them more inwards or outwards, you can further tailor the sound for your current seating.
+By increasing or decreasing that angle of your speakers based on where you’re sitting by pointing them more inwards or outwards, you can further tailor the sound for your current seating.

 There’s also soundproofing and things of that nature, but these are direct things you can implement that may help.